top of page

 A water additive designed to help weaned pigs transition faster, its natural ingredients work together to help get pigs going in the first 24 hours in the nursery – rehydrating, restoring vital nutrients, promoting immunity and lowering gut pH to reduce pathogens and manage disease.

-2. Choose the proper diet.
+2. Choose the Proper Diet

 While it’s tempting to go for consistency, ease and low cost across all your diets, choosing the right level of complexity for your pigs’ diet throughout their growth stages is critical.
 Just like a baby needs milk to meet their nutritional needs, pigs also need a diet developed for their size and growth.
 Small pigs fed a cheap simple diet will fall behind because they aren’t ready for that simple diet yet.
 They need complexity to build their gut health and optimize their growth, intake and efficiency.